Ransomware creates fear

 Humorous cartoon series: BIG money at stake

-The film is part of ‘Humour against hacking’ – an effective awareness campaign for employees, which can be used in all types of companies and organisations in order to prevent becoming victim of an IT crime.
+The film is part of ‘Humour against hacking’ – an effective awareness campaign for employees, which can be used in all types of companies and organisations in order to prevent becoming victim of a cyber crime.

 ‘Humour against hacking’ inspires and teaches employees how they can help secure the organisation against attacks.

-Employee awareness is key to prevent becoming a victim of IT crime
+Employee awareness is key to prevent becoming victim of cyber crime

 Nine effective and humous training cartoons to increase employee awareness plus new cartoons and other information two or three times a year as new topics become relevant.

 The Humour Against Hacking campaign for your employees includes videos, quizzes, promotional material, campaign content and guide.